pha5echange/eng-tools/README.md

 11) 'eng_plot_artists' uses the file ouput by ‘eng multi plot’ (moved to ‘data/’ and renamed as ‘eng multi plot data.txt’) to calculate and plot the inception dates of all artists over time, regardless of genre.

 12) 'eng_graph' converts the genres to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.
-The output files from this can then be processed with 'eng_network' and 'enf_weighted_network'.
+The output files from this can then be processed with 'eng_network' and 'eng_weighted_network'.

 MANIFEST: